 We learned a lot from the usability testing and made some good improvements.
 The insights from the research informed our decisions moving forward.

 We sliced the work into components and prioritized the most valuable.
 I worked closely with the developers as they built the functionality piece by piece – providing specifications and requirements and reviewing work in progress.
 I worked with sales and support to plan a beta program.
-We identified the right customers to invite, and when we felt like we had a Minimum Viable Product, I kicked off the beta by scheduling individual kick-off calls with the beta participants, the salesperson, and the a support representative.
+We identified the right customers to invite, and when we felt like we had a Minimum Viable Product, I initiated the beta by scheduling individual kick-off calls with the beta participants, the salesperson, and the a support representative.

 We learned a lot from our first couple of beta customers.
 I participated in the first few sales calls to help demo and highlight the features and benefits as the sales team ramped up on the product.
-I listened and took notes as customers provided feedback and shared information with us about how we can help them meet their business goals.
+I listened and took notes as customers provided feedback and shared information with us about how we can help them meet their business goals with the product.